rlmv/doc-trips/Readme.md

 [VCRpy](https://vcrpy.readthedocs.io) so the tests can be run without configuring credentials for those services.

-## Deployment
+## Deployment & CI

+The application runs on Heroku, and there is an deployment pipeline in place.
+All commits pushed to the `master` branch on Github are tested with TravisCI and, if the tests succeed, are deployed directly to Heroku.
+Database migrations are run automatically in the release stage; if a migration fails the release is not deployed.

-The application runs on Heroku.
-You will need to install the [Heroku Toolbelt](https://devcenter.heroku.com/articles/heroku-command).
+You will need to install the
+[Heroku Toolbelt](https://devcenter.heroku.com/articles/heroku-command).

 I highly recommend setting up a
 [Heroku staging instance](https://devcenter.heroku.com/articles/multiple-environments)
-for testing.
+for testing and experimentation.

 The site uses [Sentry](https://sentry.io) for error tracking and alerts.